rsksmart/rif-marketplace-dev/README.md

 # RIF Marketplace developers guide

-This project provides an easy to use developers environment for the RIF Marketplace project.
+This project provides an easy to use developers environment for the **RIF Marketplace** project.
+It installs all the required components to run the **RNS Name Services** and **Storage Pinning Services**.

 ### Table of content:
 - [Dependencies](#dependencies)